Marie-Vi/bogutski-qa5-project/_DOCS/user/profile.md

 There are 3 options:

 * **Profile:** this field is active but it does not redirect User anywhere.
-So they stay on the same page.
+So they stay on the same page;

-* **Settings:** this field redirects User to https://app.pasv.us/user/edit/ Here they can edit their Profile.
+* **Settings:** this field redirects User to https://app.pasv.us/user/edit/ Here they can edit their Profile;

 * **Logout:** by clicking it User can log out.